wp-plugins/soundcloud-latest-tracks/readme.txt

 = Can I use the shortcode AND the widget on the same page? =

 For now this is not possible, sorry!
+= The color setting is not doing anything!
+What's happening? =

+The color setting will change the color of the main controls and buttons ONLY if visual is set to off.
 == Donations ==
 Still need to set this up!